pgbackrest/pgbackrest/README.md

 Documentation for v1 can be found [here](http://www.pgbackrest.org/1).
 No further releases are planned for v1 because v2 is backward-compatible with v1 options and repositories.

+Please find us on [GitHub](https://github.com/pgbackrest/pgbackrest) and give us a star if you like pgBackRest!

 ## Features

 ### Parallel Backup & Restore